Clarke Differentials and the Envelope Theorem in Dynamic Programming: Abstract

 \section{Abstract}

 In this paper, we consider a deterministic dynamic programming model, and derive the envelope theorem using the Clarke differential.
-Compared with past research, the requirements for our result are weaker, and do not include differentiability, convexity, and boundedness.
+Compared with previous research, we do not require differentiability, convexity, or boundedness.

 {\bf Keywords}: Clarke differential, envelope theorem, dynamic programming, value function.

 {\bf MSC 2020 codes}: 90C39, 91B55.